RobGrootjen/tax-rate-and-evasion/README.md

-This datasetcontains time-series data from the US since 2000 till 2010.
+This dataset contains time-series data from the US since 2000 till 2010.
 How much US$ have been lost every year in tax evasion.
 Also, includes the Tax Revenue Percentage per country and the current tax rate per country for corporate, and average income.

 ## Data
 The data is sourced from